Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 - Instructions:
   - If the user hovers over the instructions text, their cursor changes to a pointer and the text becomes underlined to indicate they can click.
 This displays the instructions overlay which gives a brief introduction to the game and can be dismissed by clicking "Got It!"
 - Buttons:
-  - On selecting a difficulty, a board of six, eight or 10 pairs of cards is generated and displayed.
+  - On selecting a difficulty, a board of six, eight or ten pairs of cards is generated and displayed.
   - The difficulty buttons are disabled during gameplay to prevent generating further cards.
   - The selected difficulty is bolded and underlined.
   - The reset button can be used at any time to reload the page.
 - Gameplay:
   - On game start, the timer begins.
   - The user can flip two cards at a time only.
 If the cards match, they remain face up, the pairs tally is incremented, and the user can select a further two cards.
-If they do not match, the cards flip back over, the attemps tall is incremented, and the user can then select two more cards to flip.
+If they do not match, the cards flip back over, the attemps tally is incremented, and the user can then select two more cards to flip.
   - Upon successfully matching all pairs on the board, the Game Over overlay appears with the number of pairs the user has matched and the time in which the user has done so.
 The user then has the option to play again or return to the index page.

 ## Space Invaders